Best Diabetes Books to Read This Summer

 It also makes use of the most current and creative e-publishing tools available to give you a rich resource to read, interact with and hear all sorts of information that will help you and your family.

-Joe is also the founder of A Mile In My Shoes, which was created to ensure that patients and families living with diabetes worldwide would have access to the most practical and up-to-date information needed to manage living with diabetes AND thrive while doing so.
+Joe is also the founder of A Mile In My Shoes, which was created to ensure that people and families living with diabetes worldwide would have access to the most practical and up-to-date information needed to manage living with diabetes AND thrive while doing so.

 We have had the privilege of meeting Joe and attending some of his presentations.
 His insight, knowledge and experience are like no other.